MedElfadhelELHACHEMI/FrichtiTest/README.md

 1. added [Immer](https://immerjs.github.io/immer/docs/introduction) to simplify the store handling and make the reducer functions more readable and easier to debug.

-2.I added uuid to use as key property for the list of allergens since the allergens array is just an array of string and it's not best practice to use index for the key.
+2. I added uuid to use as key property for the list of allergens since the allergens array is just an array of string and it's not best practice to use index for the key.
 3. I didn't use Redux Thunk for a couple of reasons.
 I didn't think it's going to add alot of value to the project here and if i was going to use a side effect handler, i prefer Redux-Saga (more control) and finally for the main reason is lack of time